- 1. Record your computer screen and webcam simultaneously.

 - Keyframe Interval>2

 You may also need to reset audio to MP3 as this does not require as much power as AAC.
-However, it may create recording issues in some video editors.
+However, it may create recording issues for some video editors.

 The quickest way to test this is to upload a game that tests your graphic card and use the 'Preview Screen' to adjust the settings until you no longer get the OBS high encoding warning.